crashappsec/libcon4m/doc/reference.md

 ## Types in Con4m

 Con4m is a strongly typed language, that is also fully type inferenced.
-This means that, while Types may be specified, they do not need to be.
+This means that, while types may be specified, they do not need to be.
 In cases where a type cannot be statically bound, Con4m will automatically add runtime checks.